Portsmouth schools use paced learning to adapt to different progress levels due to pandemic

 “It’s alarming, because any student that we can’t reach means we haven’t succeeded with that individual,” Wynn said.

-The school division will now use a more flexible version of paced learning.
+The division will now use a more flexible version of paced learning.

 “It helps us to compartmentalize and give the sequential steps to student learning,” Wynn said, “and with the pandemic, we realized we needed to adjust those pacing guides.”

-Math Education Coordinator Fiona Nichols says how course work should progress with each school week is an estimate that’s not carved in stone.
+Math Education Coordinator Fiona Nichols says it’s an estimate that’s not carved in stone of how course work should progress with each school week.

-“It provides an outline where we ensure that everything that needs to get taught gets taught within that time frame,” Nichols said.
+“It provides an outline where we ensure that everything that needs to gets taught gets taught within that time frame,” Nichols said.

 She says it also allows for some latitude so teachers won’t get bogged down.

-“Let’s say four days are allotted to this topic, and within two days kids have it,” Nichols said.
-“Well, by all means, move forward.”
+“Let’s say four days are allotted to this topic, and within two days kids have it, well by all means move forward.”

 Teachers will do quick-check assessments and work with students in small groups to find the gaps, and determine how content missed from the past school year can be incorporated into the current one.

-“It’s different when you’re in a classroom and you can use proximity and you can use eye contact and you can use gestures,” Wynn said.
+“It’s different when you’re in a classroom and you can use proximity and you can use eye contact and you can use gestures.”

 With the right level of teacher flexibility, Nichols and Wynn agree that the paced learning approach can work in almost any classroom setting.
 Portsmouth rolled out the idea during summer school and began collecting data.